 In addition to credit accepted for non-traditional training such as hospital-based programs, Siena Heights University will award credit [up to 24 semester hours] for additional ARRT specialty areas such as Computed Tomography, Magnetic Resonance Imaging, Radiation Therapy, Nuclear Medicine Technology, Diagnostic Medical Sonography coupled with two years related work experience.

-Have you submitted the Radiologic Technology Online Degree Information Form?
+Have you reviewed the Online Degree Information Form?
 This is a great way to obtain more information about the program and the next steps to your degree completion!